1 – Spoken French Versus Classroom French Pronunciation

 - written French,

-- and the French everybody (I insist, everybody: me, my mom, my daughter…) speak when in a relaxed environment.
+- the French everybody (I insist, everybody: me, my mom, my daughter…) speak when in a relaxed environment.

 2 – Spoken French Versus Inner City French